MarwanBukhori/marwanbukhori/README.md

 <br />

-I'm a Software Engineering student whos passionate in code & algorithms.
+I'm a software engineer @terato whos passionate in code & algorithms

 **About me**